ByteMeHahaha/E-Calc/README.md

 ## Limitations

-E-calc is intentionally incredibly simple.
+E-calc is intentionally simple.
 As such:

-- E-Calc has no parentheses or BODMAS precedence (yet)
+- E-Calc has no parentheses or BODMAS precedence
 - E-calc is not a full language spec